 Now that you’re ready to host your online hiring event, here are some things to consider:

-- Test your platform before you set up registration.
 You’ll want to stage a “mock” hiring event with the technology you’re using before you can promote your event.
 Nothing is worse than finding out at the worst possible moment that your attendees can’t see/hear/communicate when you’re holding your event.

-- Provide information via email or text message upon registration that gives attendees alternate ways to communicate with your team in case they have technological issues.
+That gives attendees alternate ways to communicate with your team in case they have technological issues.
 It’s helpful to offer a method of communication to attendees that might have to skip the event at the last minute.

-- Start small, then scale.
 Once you’ve tested your online hiring event with a small set of candidates, say 10-20 attendees based on a 30-50 registration, have a “post mortem” with your recruiting team and find out what worked, what didn’t, and what you can do better the next time with a larger audience.

 Targeting Candidates for Your Online Hiring Event